mikejw/elib-acl/docs/getting-started.md

 Generate/configure default public api module
 ---

-Run the following to generate the module and controller.
+Run the following to generate the module directory and controller class file.

-    php ./vendor/bin/empathy --inst_mod
+    php ./vendor/bin/empathy --inst_mod api

 Configure the JSON View plugin for the module in `config.yml`: